AryamanSrii/stock-predictor/README.md

-# Stock Predictor
+# AmrevX Stock Predictor
-In this project, we aim to make a stock predictor, only using python, which as the name suggests predicts the status of stocks in the market.
+In this project, we aim to make a stock predictor, only using python, which as the name suggests predicts the status of stocks.

 ## Requirements
 * streamlit